silvacms/documentation/source/silva/buildout.rst

 You cannot upgrade only one instance of Silva inside a Zope instance to a specific version.
-All Silva sites in a Zope instance run the same version of Silva (which the one installed on the file-system).
+All Silva sites in a Zope instance run the same version of Silva (which is the one installed on the file-system).

 Downgrade of versions is not supported.
-After you upgraded a Silva site, the only way to get back to the old version you were running is to restore a backup.
+After you upgrade a Silva site, the only way to get back to the old version you were running is to restore a backup.